netbox-community/netbox-zero-to-hero/modules/7-automate-all-the-things/7-automate-all-the-things.md

 Hello and welcome to module 7 of the NetBox 'Zero-to-Hero' course.
 In [Module 6: Setting up the WiFi](modules/6-Setting-up-the-WiFi/6-Setting-up-the-WiFi.md), Susan added the required Wireless LANs using some simple Python scripts to interact with the NetBox REST API.
 In this Module, Eric will use Ansible to extract data from NetBox and then use that data to automate the creation of basic device configurations for the WAN Router (Cisco IOS) and the Access Switch (Juniper JunOS), at the new Brisbane branch office.

 By the end of this module you will be able to:
-- Set up Ansible to use NetBox as the source for it's Dynamic Inventory
+- Set up Ansible to use NetBox as the source of it's Dynamic Inventory
-- Use Ansible to make API calls to the NetBox REST API to extract the required data for the device configurations
+- Use Ansible to REST API calls to NetBox and extract the required data to build the device configurations
 - Use Ansible to automate the generation of device configuration files using Jinja templates, passing in the data extracted from NetBox as variables

 ## Get Hands On
 If you'd like to follow along with the examples used in this course, it's super easy to do, and you have a few options:
 1. Run NetBox as a container with [NetBox Docker](https://github.com/netbox-community/netbox-docker) - This is the quickest way to get your own dedicated NetBox instance going and it only takes a few minutes to spin up on your laptop!
 2. Follow the [official documentation](https://docs.netbox.dev/en/stable/installation/) and do a full installation all the NetBox components.
 These instructions have been tested on Ubuntu and CentOS Linux.
 3. Use the public [demo instance](https://demo.netbox.dev/) of NetBox

 The software versions used in the video for this module are:
 - `NetBox v3.3.2`